Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 npx create-react-app my-app
 ```

-It will create a directory called `my-app` inside the current folder.
-Inside that directory, it will generate the initial project structure and install the required dependencies.
+At current directory, it will create a new folder called `my-app`.
+Inside the folder, it will be provided with the initial React project structure and install required dependencies.

 <br>

-Then installs elements and themes.
+Now, you can install EF components and themes.

 ```sh
 npm install @refinitiv-ui/elements @refinitiv-ui/halo-theme